Skip to content

 Since 1998, Forest Animal Rescue has worked with wildlife rehabilitators across the state of Florida to provide safe, protected land for the release of native wildlife.
 In the absence of human interference, they can re-acclimate to life in the wild on their own terms.

-COORDINATING FOR THE RescUE OF Captive Wildlife from Abuse or Exploitation
+COORDINATING FOR THE RESCUE OF Captive Wildlife from Abuse or Exploitation

 Rehabilitation and Release of Wild Black Bears